PluieElectrique/fimfic-comment-tweaks/README.md

 ## Features

-* Comment collapsing: Collapse a comment and all of its "descendants."
+* Comment collapsing: Collapse a comment and all of its "descendants"
-    * "Oldest First" ordering: Collapses the comment, its replies, replies to those replies, and so on.
+    * "Oldest First" ordering: Collapses the comment, its replies, replies to those replies, and so on
-    * "Newest First" ordering: Collapses the comment, comments that it replied to, comment that those comments replied to, and so on.
+    * "Newest First" ordering: Collapses the comment, comments that it replied to, comment that those comments replied to, and so on

-* Forward hiding: Clicking and expanding a link to a "forward" comment will hide the original comment.
+* Forward hiding: Clicking and expanding a link to a "forward" comment will hide the original comment
-    * "Oldest First" ordering: Expanding a backlink (in the header of a comment) will hide the original comment.
+    * "Oldest First" ordering: Expanding a backlink (in the header of a comment) will hide the original comment
-    * "Newest First" ordering: Expanding a quote link (in the body of a comment) will hide the original comment.
+    * "Newest First" ordering: Expanding a quote link (in the body of a comment) will hide the original comment
 ### Tweaks

 * Expanded comments show the username in the header